 How do I feel moving forward?

-2. Think of it as learning a new language.
+2. Listening to Your Heart: Think of it as learning a new language.

 If you’ve ever tried to learn a foreign language you know firsthand how confusing the process can be.
 Or maybe you’ve even experienced being dropped into a country where you don’t speak the language.
 Definitely, a sink or swim moment!